MEET THE TEAM

 Lead Qualitative Analyst

-Jen serves as Lead Qualitative Analyst on the RESPOND Toolkit project.
+Jen served as Lead Qualitative Analyst on the RESPOND Toolkit project.
 She is a Research Associate in the Family Medicine Department at Oregon Health & Science University where she supervises teams in data collection, management and qualitative data analysis.
 Her research focuses on disseminating and implementing practice improvements in primary care.

 Sarah Haverly, MS, ABD